-The amount of the proposal guaranty check is \$().
-If this proposal is accepted and the undersigned shall fail to execute a contract bond as required herein, it is hereby agreed that the amount t of the proposal guaranty shall become the property of the State of Illinois, and shall be considered as payment of damages due to delay and other caus ses suffered by the State because of the failure to execute said contract and contract bond; otherwise, the bid bond shall becom e void or the proposal guaranty check shall be returned to the undersigned.
+The amount of the proposal guaranty check is \\\\\\\$( ).
+If this proposal is accepted and the undersigned shall fail to execute a contract bond as required herein, it is hereby agreed that the amount of the proposal guaranty shall become the property of the State of Illinois, and shall be considered as payment of damages due to delay and other causes suffered by the State because of the failure to execute said contract and contract bond; otherwise, the bid bond shall become void or the proposal guaranty check shall be returned to the undersigned.

-Attach Cashier's Check or Certified Check Here In the event that one proposal guaranty check is intended to cover t of the proposal guaranties which would be required for each individu state below where it may be found.
-The proposal guaranty check will be found in the proposal for: Item Section No. County
+Attach Cashier's Check or Certified Check Here

+In the event that one proposal guaranty check is intended to cover two or more proposals, the amount must be equal to the sum of the proposal guaranties which would be required for each individual proposal.
+If the guaranty check is placed in another proposal, state below where it may be found.

+The proposal guaranty check will be found in the proposal for: